eikonomega/django-notification-system/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Django Notification System's documentation!
+Django Notification System
 ======================================================

+.. include:: introduction.rst

 .. toctree::
    :maxdepth: 2